phading-dev/play_activity_service/turnup.md

+1. Run `turnup.sh`.
-1. Create a trigger in Cloudbuild.
+1. Go to Google Cloud and create a trigger in Cloudbuild.